-- a) Applications for demolition of a building, or any part of a building that is visible from the street, will be required to demonstrate that the building fabric to be demolished does not contribute to the heritage significance or traditional streetscape character of the Policy Area. - b) Demolition of part of the rear section of a contributory place may be acceptable, but this must include the retention of a meaningful section of the front portion of building.
-Retention of the façade only (as a 'skin' to a new building) will generally not be considered. - c) If it is considered that it is not reasonable to retain the building or that it is unsafe for occupation, the Council may consider demolition approval of a contributory building on the grounds of structural inadequacy, as demonstrated by structural condition assessment (prepared by a qualified structural engineer). - d) If there is evidence that structural inadequacy is a result of a long-term lack of maintenance (otherwise known as demolition by neglect), reconstruction to a known earlier state may be required. - e) Demolition approval will not generally be considered for a contributory building solely on the grounds of economic/other gain for redevelopment of the land. - f) Demolition of non-contributory buildings may be permissible, however the Council may defer consideration of the application for demolition of any building that addresses the main street frontage(s) until there is a planning approval granted for a new building that complies with this Planning Policy.
+- a) Applications for demolition of a building, or any part of a building that is visible from the street or a contributory laneway, will be required to demonstrate that the building fabric to be demolished does not contribute to the heritage significance or traditional streetscape character of the Policy Area.
+(Note This does not include parts of a building only visible from rear laneways). - b) Demolition of part of the rear section of a contributory place may be acceptable, but this must include the retention of a meaningful section of the front portion of the building.
+Retention of the façade only (as a 'skin' to a new building) will generally not be considered. - c) In the event that a contributory building abuts a laneway identified in Table 1, demolition of original significant fabric that is visible from and/or contributes to the laneway will generally not be supported. - d) If it is considered that it is not reasonable to retain the building or that it is unsafe for occupation, the Council may consider demolition approval of a contributory building on the grounds of structural inadequacy, as demonstrated by a structural condition assessment (prepared by a qualified structural engineer).
+Notwithstanding a structural condition assessment submitted by an owner, the City may seek its own independent structural condition assessment. - e) If there is evidence that structural inadequacy is a result of a long-term lack of maintenance (otherwise known as demolition by neglect), reconstruction to a known earlier state may be required. - f) Demolition approval will not generally be considered for a contributory building solely on the grounds of economic/other gain for redevelopment of the land. - g) Demolition of non-contributory buildings may be permissible, however the Council may defer consideration of the application for demolition of any building that addresses the main street frontage(s) until there is a planning approval granted for a new building that complies with this Local Planning Policy.

-9.0 Development Pattern (setbacks and lot subdivision or amalgamation)
+10.0 Development Pattern (setbacks and lot subdivision or amalgamation)

 The significance of the Policy Area, and of the individual contributory places, relies in part on the traditional pattern of development along the street.
 Consistent front boundary building alignments are a key feature of the Policy Area.
 Block widths vary, but the facades are generally articulated in a manner that reflects the development of continuous rows of small shops, flanked by key corner buildings - traditionally with awnings or verandahs projecting over the footpath.
+Any new development should incorporate a nil setback to the street front boundary and incorporate a continuous verandah or awning over the footpath.

-- a) Any new development should incorporate a nil setback to the street front boundary and incorporate a continuous verandah or awning over the footpath. - b) Side setbacks should generally be nil, as viewed from the street frontage. - New, open pedestrian access ways between the street and rear areas will only be permitted if this is essential for an otherwise compatible development and there are no other alternatives.
-In this case the access way should be carefully designed as a secondary streetscape element and not disrupt the overall sense of continuity of the street facades. - d) New vehicular access off the main street frontages will not generally be supported.
+- a) Side setbacks should generally be nil, as viewed from the street frontage. - b) New, open pedestrian access ways between the street and rear areas will only be permitted if this is essential for an otherwise compatible development and there are no other alternatives.
+In this case the access way should be carefully designed as a secondary streetscape element and not disrupt the overall sense of continuity of the street facades. - c) New vehicular access off the main street frontages will not generally be supported.